 Martin Luther King Day of Service: In the spirit of Dr. Martin Luther King Jr., students volunteer to give a morning of service at Mercy CTE by cleaning, organizing, and helping the faculty.
+(February)

-Operation Katrina – This is a hands-on service learning trip that begun after Hurricane Katrina.
+Operation Katrina – This is a hands-on service learning trip that begun after Hurricane Katrina in 2005.
 For six years, Mercy students and faculty helped in the Gulf Coast area to rebuild after the destruction caused by Hurricane Katrina.
 In this spirit, the mission of this trip has become to help in areas where there has been destruction caused by a natural disaster.
 This trip is only open to juniors and seniors.
 This is a very unique and memorable experience to all those who are able to participate.
 Visit our Operation Katrina Website to learn more about our trips.